wp-plugins/reach-connector/readme.txt

 = 1.6 =
 * Bug fix when accounts are using their own sub-domain on REACH.

+= 1.7 =
+* Scroll to the top of the page when a user clicks a link in the content.

 == Usage ==
 Sponsorship Shortcode Setup